maartenba/myget-documentation/inviting-users-to-a-feed.md

 # Inviting users to a feed

-TODO
+After creating a MyGet feed (repository), we can invite other users to it.
+Depending on the assigned privileges, others can then contribute to development of packages on the feed or simply consume packages.

 ## Inviting other users to your feed

 MyGet features a rich security model around your feeds.
-You, as a feed owner, always have the richest set of permissions possible.
-You can assign privileges to specific users on MyGet using their email address or username.
+As a feed owner, we always have the richest set of permissions possible.
+We can assign privileges to specific users on MyGet using their email address or username.

 In order to give other users a certain privilege on your feed, they have to be invited to your MyGet feed.
-This can be done in the *Feed security* tab for your feed.
-This tab lists all users that currently have access to your feed as well as a list of &quot;pending&quot; invitations, that is: users that have been invited to your feed but haven’t confirmed yet.
+This can be done in the *Feed security* tab for our feed.
+This tab lists all users that currently have access to our feed as well as a list of &quot;pending&quot; invitations, that is: users that have been invited to our feed but haven’t confirmed yet.

 ![The Feed security tab which enables you to assign specific privileges to other users](assets/myget_feed_security_tab.png)